 For the 1st time, Alland & Robert receives BRC certification, as a result for a very strong Quality management policy.

 Alland & Robert production capacity of acacia gum keeps increasing with the creation of a third spray drying tower.
 Alland & Robert invests 5 million euros in this new equipment and extends storage spaces for its raw materials and end products.

-Alland & Robert expands next to the Saint-Aubin factory.
-A new technological & culinary platform for training, and a new laboratory for quality control, quality assurance & applied research are inaugurated.
+Representing the 6th generation, Charles Alland and Anne-Sophie Alland join the company.
+In Saint-Aubin, Alland & Robert expands with a new technological & culinary platform for training, and a new laboratory for quality control, quality assurance & applied research.

 2019Celebrating 135 years!

 Alland & Robert's expertise is now 135 years old, and recognized internationnally by the biggest food companies and manufacturers.
 Alland & Robert exports products on all continents in 69 countries via a network of 39 local distributors.